spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 ---
 title: "Palette eXtended Kubernetes"
 metaTitle: "Palette eXtended Kubernetes"
-metaDescription: "Learn more about the Palette eXtended Kubernetes pack and how you can use it with your host clusters."
+metaDescription: "Learn about the Palette eXtended Kubernetes pack and how you can use it with your host clusters."
 hiddenFromNav: true
 type: "integration"
 category: ["kubernetes"]